-Thirteen men embark on a 15-day trek in the Tunisian desert in North Africa to “find themselves” in helmer Francois Kohler’s understated docu.
+Thirteen men (plus a psychiatrist-facilitator) embark on a 15-day trek in the Tunisian desert in North Africa to “find themselves” in helmer Francois Kohler’s understated docu.
+Comprising a mix of francophone ethnicities (Quebecois, Swiss, Belgian and French) and a limited range of ages and professions, the men undergo a series of exercises designed to liberate their inner man, while a virtual caravan of laden camels, drivers and cooks trails behind them.
 Laid-back pic, which opened at Gotham’s Film Forum for a two-week run, arrives 10 years too late at its New Age-y Iron John ethos to draw anything but flies.

 Helmer Kohler maintains a friendly distance from his subjects, neither participating in the emotional hug fests nor ironically pulling back from the nude confessionals, making up in desultory epiphanies what he lacks in dramatic revelations.